ubaldot/defrecs/stm32f4x/ADC_Readings/README.md

 There are only two periodic tasks: one running at 1000ms and the other at 200ms.
 However, there are also two deferring tasks associated to the unpredictable events.
-Such tasks call the `usart2_` component.
+Such deferring tasks call the `usart2_` component.